George Raft: Death

 Raft died from emphysema at the age of 79 in Los Angeles on November 24, 1980.
+Although some reports stated that Raft died of leukemia, his physician stated that he died of emphysema and was a "respiratory cripple for years."

-Raft left behind no will, and his estate consisted of only a $10,000 insurance policy and some furniture.
-In the last years of his life, he had lived on approximately $800 a month, a combination of social security and his pension.
+Raft had no known relatives at the time of his death, and Los Angeles County sued to administer his estate if no claims were forthcoming.
+His estate consisted of only a $10,000 insurance policy and some furniture.
+In the last years of his life, he had lived on approximately $800 a month, a combination of Social Security and his Screen Actors Guild pension.
+His income was supplemented by occasional cameo appearances and roles in television commercials.

 He was interred at the Forest Lawn – Hollywood Hills Cemetery in Los Angeles.
 Raft's personal effects and wardrobe were sold through a classified advertisement listing the lot for $800 in Hemmings Motor News in the fall of 1981.

 Legacy

 Raft has two stars on the Hollywood Walk of Fame: for movies at 6150 Hollywood Boulevard and for television at 1500 Vine Street.

 In popular culture

 Ray Danton played Raft in The George Raft Story (1961), which co-starred Jayne Mansfield.
 Raft excoriated the film upon its release due to inaccuracies.
 In the 1991 biographical movie Bugsy, the character of George Raft was played by Joe Mantegna.

 In season 2, episode 6 of The Sopranos (2000), Corrado "Junior" Soprano reveals to Tony that there was another uncle, the "feeble-minded" Ercole, who Junior describes as "handsome, like George Raft".

 In the Francis Ford Coppola film "The Cotton Club" (1984), the character of Dixie Dwyer appears to be loosely based on Raft: in the film, the character Owney Madden (Bob Hoskins) sends Dwyer (Richard Gere) to LA to appear in films - the first of which is titled "Mob Boss".